Yemen cholera cases could hit 300,000 within six months: WHO

-GENEVA Yemen could have as many as 300,000 cases of cholera within six months and an "extremely high" number of deaths, the World Health Organization said on Friday.
+GENEVA (Reuters) - Yemen could have as many as 300,000 cases of cholera within six months and an "extremely high" number of deaths, the World Health Organization said on Friday.

 "We need to expect something that could go up to 200,000-250,000 cases over the next six months, in addition to the 50,000 cases that have already occurred," Nevio Zagaria.
 WHO Yemen representative, told reporters in Geneva by phone.